zykhoo/soc-server-conf/README.md

    Windows: https://www.ssh.com/ssh/putty/windows/puttygen
    Linux and Mac: https://www.ssh.com/ssh/keygen/

-2. Give public key to the system administrator (id_rsa.pub)
+2. Give public key (e.g. id_rsa.pub) to the system administrator.
+3. Wait for system administrator to add you to the server.
-3. SSH to the server (e.g. ssh username@suyeong.d2.comp.nus.edu.sg)
+3. SSH to the server (e.g. ssh username@suyeong.d2.comp.nus.edu.sg).
 4. You won't have sudo access.
 Contact system administrator if there is a need to install something on the server with sudo access.
 5. Check the server environment setup below.

-### For system administrator
-1. Create user: sudo adduser username
-2. Copy ssh public key from user to /home/username/.ssh/authorized_keys
-3. Add username to the end of the line of /etc/ssh/sshd_config
-4. Restart sshd: sudo systemctl restart ssh.service

 ### Server Environment